arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/custom-container/content.md

 ```

 ### Source
 Here we will keep source code of the app you want to run in the container or simply a startup script.
 We will create a file and name it **main.py** in this folder.
-This script will ?????.
+This script will print "Hello World!" in the CLI window.

 ```python
 from flask import Flask